 Serve these fabulous shrimp cakes as an entree or make them small and serve as an appetizer.
 They could be served in sandwiches as well.
 Your friends and family will love them!

 Simple seasonings enhance the flavor of the shrimp, and an egg and some mayonnaise help hold the mixture together.
-I used Old Bay seasoning, black pepper, and a bit of garlic powder.
+We used Old Bay seasoning, black pepper, and a bit of garlic powder.
 Feel free to add some cayenne pepper for heat, or use a seasoned salt blend instead of Old Bay.

-- 3/4 cup plain panko bread crumbs
+3/4 cup panko breadcrumbs

-- 1 teaspoon Old Bay seasoning
+1 teaspoon Old Bay seasoning

-- 1/2 teaspoon freshly ground black pepper
+1/2 teaspoon freshly ground black pepper

-- 1/4 teaspoon garlic powder
+1/4 teaspoon garlic powder

-- 3 tablespoons mayonnaise
+3 tablespoons mayonnaise

-- 2 teaspoons lemon juice
+2 teaspoons lemon juice

-- 3 tablespoons olive oil
+3 tablespoons olive oil

-- 1 tablespoon butter
+1 tablespoon unsalted butter

-- For the Sriracha Mayonnaise:
+For the Sriracha Mayonnaise:

-- 1/2 cup mayonnaise
+1/2 cup mayonnaise

-- 1 tablespoon Sriracha sauce
+1 tablespoon Sriracha sauce

 Peel and devein the shrimp and then rinse under cold running water.

 Chop the shrimp finely and transfer them to a large bowl.
-Add the panko bread crumbs, green onions, Old Bay, garlic powder and freshly ground black pepper.
+Add the panko breadcrumbs, green onions, Old Bay, garlic powder and freshly ground black pepper.
 Toss to blend the ingredients thoroughly.
 Stir in the mayonnaise, lemon juice, and the beaten egg.
 Mix well.